 In 1938, a young American man visited Japan with his guide dog – the first guide dog to be used in Japan.
 A year later, Rita, Astor, Podo and Luthi were imported from Germany and trained as the first guide dogs in Japan.
 After the war, guide dog training stopped until Kenichi Shioya began studying dog breeding and eventually trained Champy as the first domestic guide dog.

 Now there are approximately 1,000 guide dogs actively helping their owners in every day life.
 Within Japan, 130-140 guide dogs are trained every year.

-In May of 2002, The Act on Assistance Dogs for Physically Disabled Persons was established to guarantee access to public facilities, stores, and hospitals for people with physical disabilities* using guide dogs, service dogs and hearing dogs.
+In May of 2002, The Act on Assistance Dogs for Physically Disabled Persons was established to guarantee access to public facilities, stores, and hospitals for people with visual impairments* using guide dogs.
 The law also stipulated that the owners must control the behavior and sanitation of their guide dogs and display a sign to inform others that the dog is a guide dog.
 The organizations breeding guide dogs are also held to high standards by this law.

 While it is great that this law has now been established, it has one problem – it only acknowledges dogs certified in Japan.
 If your dog was trained in any other country, it is not considered certified in Japan and you will not be guaranteed access to public facilities, public transportation as well as private facilities, such as hotels, restaurants and shops, which are open to the general public.

 In response to this problem, the Japan Guide Dog Association has stepped forward and now provides temporary IDs for foreign guide dogs.
 They require that that people applying for the temporary certification be a graduate of a member organization of the International Guide Dog Federation.
 Processing the temporary certification can require a number of weeks, if you are interested, please see their website here: https://www.moudouken.net/en/